Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Better?"
 Coombes asked him.

-"Still alive…" Daar cleared his throat.
+"Still alive..."
+Daar cleared his throat.
 "Gimme that antenna."

 Nobody could fault his game.
 Those claws of his made easy work of climbing, and almost before Coombes could check his map the antenna was stuck high up in the tree with its cable dangling to the ground.
 His descent was more careful and less impressive, but more than serviceable.